santipalacios2002/keptn-in-a-box/README.md

 Now we need to re-initialize the environment.

-Run the following commands, then follow the process from above.
+Run the following commands, then follow the process from Step 4 above.

 ```bash
 cd ~